hyperledger/iroha-2-docs/src/api/torii-endpoints.md

 #### Sub-routing

 To obtain the value of a specific field, one can append the name of the field to the path, e.g. `status/peers`.
-This returns the corresponding JSON value, inline, so strings are quoted, numbers are not and maps are presented as above.
+This returns the corresponding JSON value, inline, so strings are quoted, numbers are not quoted, and maps are presented as in example above.

 ### Metrics